aungthuoo/aungthuoo/README.md

 ## 📝 <ins>I know those topics very well.</ins>

 ### :heavy_check_mark: &nbsp;[JavaScript Arrow Functions vs Regular Functions](https://gist.github.com/aungthuoo/4258fefc276d137497cc44f82ea299bc)
+In JavaScript, there are two main ways of writing functions.
+I can create functions using the regular function syntax.
+Or I can use the arrow function syntax.

 ### :heavy_check_mark: &nbsp;[JavaScript Spread and Rest Operators: A Guide](https://gist.github.com/aungthuoo/8031a2ed79c2e48823c56586776b2a9b)
+Spread and rest operators are two of the most useful pieces of shorthand in JavaScript.
+Spread operators allow us to expand an array or object into its individual elements, while rest operators allow us to condense multiple elements into a single array or object.

 ### :heavy_check_mark: &nbsp;[Which is Faster in JavaScript map vs. forEach?](https://gist.github.com/aungthuoo/9a6c87f401ca702e9b3aaf0a35f840a8)
+Both map() and forEach() are array methods in JavaScript that are used to iterate over each item in an array.
+However, they have different functionalities and therefore perform differently in certain scenarios.
+I will explore the differences between map() and forEach() and how they affect performance.

 <br>
 <div id="header" align="center">